Virginia Ruano Pascual: Women's doubles

-Grand Slams
+Majors

-Ruano Pascual was very successful at the Grand Slams.
-In total, she won 10 titles in doubles events.
+Ruano Pascual was very successful at the Grand Slam tournaments.
+In total, she won ten titles in doubles events.
 She lifted the French Open trophy six times.
 The first one she won in 2001 along with Paola Suárez, with whom she one year ago played final but they lost.
 In 2002, she defended her title again with Suárez.
 The following year, she also reached final but finished as a runner-up, again with Suárez.
 The pair then triumphed again in 2004 and 2005.
 After three years without reaching final at the French Open, in 2008 she won another title but this time with Anabel Medina Garrigues.
 They successfully defended their title in 2009.

-French Open is not the only Grand Slam she has won.
+French Open is not the only major she has won.
 In 2004, with Suarez, she won her first and only Australian Open title.
 At the US Open, she collected three titles.
 Her first final and also title was in 2002 with Suarez.
 After that, the pair defended their title in the following two years (2003 and 2004).
 Despite not winning any title at the Wimbledon Championships, she finished as a runner-up three times (2002, 2003 and 2006).
 Along with her success in women's doubles, she also won one mixed doubles title at the 2001 French Open.
-Alongside Suárez, the pair was names as a ITF World Champions for the three consecutive years in-a-row (2002-2004).
+Alongside Suárez, the pair was named as a ITF World Champions for three consecutive years in-a-row (2002-2004).

 Other significant results

-Along with great performances at the highest-level tournaments (Grand Slams), she had success on the WTA Premier Mandatory&5 tournaments as well.
+Along with great performances at the highest-level tournaments (Grand Slams), she had success at the WTA Premier Mandatory & 5 tournaments as well.
 It all started with the title at the Italian Open in 1998, that also was her first either quarterfinal, semifinal or final on this level.
-In 2000, she done well at the Charleston Open, winning her second level title.
-Two years later, she went step further, winning two titles (Italian Open & Canadian Open).
-After winning per two titles in 2003 and 2004, in 2005 she won three titles to get to the total number of 11 titles from this level.
+In 2000, she did well at the Charleston Open, winning her second level title.
+Two years later, she went a step further, winning two titles (Italian Open & Canadian Open).
+After winning per two titles in 2003 and 2004, in 2005 she won three titles to reach the total of 11 titles from this level.
 Her last title was the 2005 San Diego Open.
-At most of the level tournaments, she had at least quarterfinal with one exception, the China Open that was reclassifed as WTA Premier Mandatory tournament just two years before Ruano Pascual retirement.
+At most of the level tournaments, she had at least quarterfinal with one exception, the China Open that was reclassified as WTA Premier Mandatory tournament just two years before Pascual's retirement.
 She also has one year-end championships title at the 2003 WTA Tour Championships.